TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

               t3ver_tstamp int(11) DEFAULT '0' NOT NULL,
               t3ver_move_id int(11) DEFAULT '0' NOT NULL,

-         **Special “t3ver\_swapmode” field for pages**
+         **Special "t3ver\_swapmode" field for pages**

          When pages are versioned it is an option whether content and even the branch of the page is versioned.
-This is determined by the parameter “treeLevels” set when the page is versioned. “-1” means swap only record, 0 means record and content and >0 means full branch.
+This is determined by the parameter "treeLevels" set when the page is versioned. "-1" means swap only record, 0 means record and content and >0 means full branch.
 When the version is later published the swapping will happen accordingly.